grid-line

 Unfortunately, the negative impact on the environment begins long before the AI system is up and running.
 The manufacturing of AI solutions is also problematic.

-Manufacturing computer chips require huge amounts of energy, uses billions of gallons of fresh water, and discharges hundreds of tons of hazardous waste.
+Manufacturing computer chips requires huge amounts of energy, uses billions of gallons of fresh water, and discharges hundreds of tons of hazardous waste.

 But AI has helped society make incredible strides toward a more sustainable future, too.

-PwC estimates that using AI for sustainability applications could reduce global greenhouse gas emissions by 4% by 2030.
+PwC estimates that using AI for sustainability applications could reduce global greenhouse gas emissions by as much as 4% by 2030.

 undefined